erwindev/college-app-tracker/README.md

 ```

 ### Authentication and Authorifation using JSON Web Tokens (JWT) and Spring Security
-This application is a stateless application.
-In order to maintain state between the client (browser, mobile), we need a mechanism to hold that information.
+This application is stateless.
+In order to maintain state between the client (browser, mobile), we need a way to hold the state information.
 In this application, we chose JWT.
-This application will generate the JWT that will be passed to and stored by the client.
-The client will pass the JWT as a Bearer in the header request.
+The JWT will be generated in the server and will be passed to the client.
+Because some of the endpoints will be protected,, the client will need to pass the JWT as a Bearer in the header request every time it communicates back to the server.
+The server will extract the JWT from the header request and use it to authorize the request.

-Additionally, there will be certain endpoints that will require a valid JWT.
-The following endpoint patterns are define in the SecurityConfig.groovy.
+To determine which endpoints are protected or not, the following endpoint patterns are defined in the SecurityConfig.groovy.
-In SecurityConfig.groovy,

 ```
     String[] swaggerPatterns =[
         "/v2/api-docs",